 - Just before you're ready to serve the curry, open the lid and stir in the Garam Masala.
 Taste the curry to see if you want to add more salt.

-- If the curry sauce is too thin for your liking, you can either cook the curry on high with the lid off for about 30 minutes or thicken the sauce with cornflour.
-Stir together one tablespoon of cornflour with one tablespoon of cold water until smooth, then stir this into the curry.
+- If the curry sauce is still too thin for your liking, you can either cook the curry on high with the lid off for about 30 minutes or thicken the sauce with more cornflour.
+Stir together one tablespoon of cornflour with one tablespoon of cold water until smooth, then stir into the curry.
 You should see the sauce start to thicken slightly.

 Notes